brean/docker-ros/README.md

 TODO: recompile C++-code?

+# Part 6: Docker and real hardware
+TODO: the special `device:` / `--device` option in docker / compose

+TODO: pitfalls working with hardware, when to use RW and privileged.

-# Part 6: Include a webserver to control a robot
+# Part 7: Include a webserver to control a robot
 TODO: include https://github.com/brean/svelte-robot-control and gazebo

-# Part 7: Dependency Management
+# Part 8: Dependency Management
 TODO: discuss where to install what dependencies and show options like autoproj, vcs, ...

-# Part 8: Deploy to a robot
+# Part 9: Deploy to a robot
 On your robot you want to know exactly what software is running.
 Its often the case that, after testing and deploying to your robot you make changes specifically for your system on it.
 These changes sometimes do not find their way back into documentation or your code base.
 So instead lets look at different ways to deploy Docker images to the robot.

 ### versioning